-In this model, the state-level ISAO falls under the state's Homeland Security Department.
+In this model, the state-level ISAO falls under the state's Department of Homeland Security (DHS) (see Figure 2).
 The branches within this model include security awareness and training, security operations center, analysis, partnerships and governance, risk, and compliance.
 The advantage of this model would be in its ability to incorporate the cyber emergency response plan into the state's overall emergency operations.
 A disadvantage would be the need to recruit and retain cyber talent.
 A challenge for this ISAO is being able to easily integrate into the state's cybersecurity systems (if implemented by the state's technology agency).
-One reason for adopting this model would be to leverage the Homeland Security Department's response capabilities throughout the state.
+One reason for adopting this model would be to leverage the DHS's response capabilities throughout the state.

 Figure 2.
-State ISAO Integrated w/DHS
+State ISAO Integrated with DHS